t-snyder/tech-blog/_posts/2025-11-10-010-SecureTransport-ServiceAuthorization.md

 ### 6.1 ServiceBundle Updates

-When keys rotate (every 15 minutes for topic keys, every epoch for signing keys):
+When keys rotate (every epoch for both topic keys and signing keys - epoch = 15 minutes):

 ```java
 // Triggered by periodic timer or ACL change